-Vital Ways is a dynamic Holistic Herbalism School and Education Center in Portland Oregon, that has trained over 450 people over the past 10 years in Traditional and Modern Herbalism.
+Vital Ways Institute is a multi-year Holistic Herbalism School and Education Center, Free Clinic and Apothecary in Portland Oregon, that has trained over 750 people over the past 10 years.
 We have programs of study ranging from 1-3 years for people of all skill levels, from beginners to advanced practitioners.

 Our accomplished and highly experienced faculty are passionate about herbalism, holistic health and education.
-Our programs have flexible schedules to fit modern people’s busy lives, are priced to fit most budgets and we have a vibrant and inspiring student community.
+Our programs have flexible schedules to fit modern people’s busy lives, are priced to fit most budgets and we have a vibrant and inspiring online and in-person student community.

 Specific Topics of Study: